San-Holo/Behavioral_cloning/README.md

 PyTorch was used to define the model, and create a Dataset class useful for train.
 The model learns to associate a picture and a speed value to a throttling factor and a sterring value.

-To make the programm works properly, you'll have to gather all images in a directory named "scenes_fpv", and all corresponding values in a csv file named "circuit_cw_user".
+To make the program works properly, you'll have to gather all images in a directory named "scenes_fpv", and all corresponding values in a csv file named "circuit_cw_user".
 ADLDataset makes it easier.